aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/sign-pdf-document-from-smart-card/_index.md

 private static byte[] CallExternalSignatureService(byte[] hash, DigestHashAlgorithm digestHashAlgorithm) {
-    // Calling a third-party service that provides a digital signature service
+    // Call a third-party service that provides a digital signature service
     // The method must return signed data
     // The digestHashAlgorithm argument points to the digest algorithm that was applied to the data to produce the value of the hash argument
 }